remigiusz-donczyk-gl/final-project/DOCS.md

 ## Docker

 Part of the Terraform's process.
-Depends on the Dockerfile and other files present in the website folder to create an image based on Debian, containing supervisord, nginx, PHP and a database client.
+Depends on the [Dockerfile](website/Dockerfile) and other files present in the website folder to create an image based on Debian, containing supervisord, nginx, PHP and a database client.
 The completed image is then tagged appropriately and pushed into ECR for use in later stages.

 ## Terraform

 The most important tool specified in the pipeline.
 It uses the AWS tokens contained securely as Jenkins credentials to access AWS and set up all the architecture needed to deploy a Docker image inside EKS.
-It creates 50+ resources within the cloud, including the VPC, gateways, security rules, EKS, a Kubernetes service (and more) that allow the website to be accessed publicly.
+It creates 50+ resources within the cloud, including the VPC, gateways, security rules, EKS, a Kubernetes service, a database pod (and more) that allow the website to be accessed publicly.

 ## Doxygen